eljeko/confluent-examples/ksqldb-multi-join/README.md

 # Check the output

-You should receive an output join message on topic PLATES_NOTIFICATIONS once each topic had received at least a messages.
+You should receive an output join message on topic PLATES_NOTIFICATIONS once each topic has received at least a messages.